-Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action plan for this finding.
+Bon Homme School District Business Manager, Gary Kortan, is the contact person responsible for this corrective action.
 Finding is due to the limited number of staff employed by the District in the business office.
 Staffing the office at an efficient and financially feasible level precludes the hiring of additional personnel to provide an ideal environment to suffice internal controls.
-We are aware of the weakness in internal controls and the findings that have been noted and will adhere to policies and procedures we have in place while providing compensating controls to reduce risk.
+We are aware of the weakness in internal controls and will adhere to policies and procedures we have in place.
 This is an ongoing process.